A Design Challenge to the Planet

 Our relationship with nature has changed.
 Nature is no longer “over there”–it is us.
 The Pollinator Pathway encourages a way of thinking across networks.
 It works to rebind fragmented landscapes by creating thoughtful, planned connections between green spaces.
 Additionally, by looking at our cities as drivers of ecologies, rather than at the ecology in cities, we enhance our understanding of the relationship between farms, urban environments, and wilderness–and our role within it.

 The story is being recorded to share.
-Read more about The New Audubon Book.
+Read more about the book.
 By participating in the project, you also become part of this larger vision.

 “An Ecological Accord…for Humans”